 Looking for job opportunities outside the Cree Nation Government?
 The Cree Human Resources Development Department also posts job opportunities available across Eeyou Istchee.

-Three to five years of relevant work experience.
+- Three to five years of relevant work experience.

-Fluency in Cree and English.
+- Fluency in English and French

-Fluency in French is an asset.
+Fluency in verbal Cree is an asset

 Knowledge and Abilities

 - Proven success in maintaining strong communications, including the ability to facilitate effectively